jumpcutking/threads/README.md

 Originally built as part of The Universe App Tools, I've released the source to help the community solve the node threading problem: supporting Node.JS function with multiple process threads and communicating between all processes.

 ## What's New
+Threads.forceQuit(id) will now terminate a specific thread by it's id.
-Threads.close(id) will now close a specific thread by its id.
+Threads.close(id) will now request a thread to close by it's id.

 Thread children can now have console.log overridden to report logs directly to the parent thread.